The mechanism by which static electricity is generated when objects are rubbed together has finally been revealed

 'For the first time, we have solved a mystery that no one has been able to explain before: why rubbing objects is important,' said Marks.
 'People have tried and failed to explain experimental results without justifiable hypotheses.
 The answer is surprisingly simple: the front and back of the object being rubbed deform and have different charges, and an electric current flows through them.'

 Static electricity is a familiar phenomenon that can be used for fun, such as flipping your hair over with a paperweight, but it can also cause industrial fires and explosions, as well as interfere with the application of powdered medicines.
-By better understanding the mechanisms of static electricity, researchers may be able to come up with new ways to solve these problems.
+By better understanding the mechanisms behind static electricity, researchers may be able to come up with new ways to solve these problems.

 'Static electricity affects our lives in ways both simple and profound,' Marks said.
 'For example, electrostatic charging of particles affects how coffee beans are ground and how they taste.
 And without the crucial step of particles colliding with each other and becoming planets, Earth probably wouldn't be a planet.
 It's amazing how much of our lives are touched by static electricity, and how much of the universe depends on it.'